roseroo/readmes/reading-list.md

   - **What is Gender Nihilism: A Reader** - Various

 Huge collection of essays including many materialist feminists.
 Probably very good.
 Seems to focus more on race too.

-  - **S.C.U.M.
-Manifesto** - Valerie Solanas

- People tend to disregard it as being biological essentialist but it seems remarkably charitable in a way biological essentialist list isn't known for.
-Great book, possible guidebook for how to write lol.

   - **The Second Sex** - Simone De Beauvoir